 Tap Recent at the bottom of the document manager to see all shared documents and find the one you want.
-If you can’t find the shared document, tap the link in the email, message or post you received, and if asked, sign in.
+If you can’t find the shared document, tap the link in the email, message or post you received and if asked, sign in with your Apple ID.

 If you can’t open the document, see “Accept an invitation to collaborate”, above.

 Edits you and others make to the document appear in real time.
 Cursors and selections of text and objects appear in different colours to indicate where others are currently editing.